HL7/cqf-measures/input/pages/measure-conformance.md

 | Measure Population Exclusion | Patients who should be removed from the QM's Initial Population and Measure Population before determining the outcome of one or more continuous variables defined within a Measure Observation.
 Measure Population Exclusions are used in Continuous Variable measures to help narrow the Measure Population. |
 {: .grid}

-* Initial Population : Identify those cases that meet the Initial Population criteria.
+* Initial Population: Identify those cases that meet the Initial Population criteria.
-* Measure Population : Identify that subset of the Initial Population that meet the Measure Population criteria.
+* Measure Population: Identify that subset of the Initial Population that meet the Measure Population criteria.
-* Measure Population Exclusion : Identify that subset of the Measure Population that meet the Measure Population Exclusion criteria.
+* Measure Population Exclusion: Identify that subset of the Measure Population that meet the Measure Population Exclusion criteria.

 Here is an example of using the population types to select data on emergency department patients for a Continuous Variable measure:

-* Initial Population : Patient had an emergency department (ED) encounter
+* Initial Population: Patient had an emergency department (ED) encounter
-* Measure Population : Same as Initial Population
+* Measure Population: Same as Initial Population
-* Measure Population Exclusion : Patient had an inpatient encounter that was within 6 hours of the ED encounter or expired in the ED
+* Measure Population Exclusion: Patient had an inpatient encounter that was within 6 hours of the ED encounter or expired in the ED

 ##### Individual Observations